JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 ### Guard conditions in when expression

-Prefer using parentheses when combining multiple boolean expressions in `when` expressions or statements with [guard conditions](control-flow.md#guard-conditions-in-when-expressions):
+Use parentheses when combining multiple boolean expressions in `when` expressions or statements with [guard conditions](control-flow.md#guard-conditions-in-when-expressions):

 ```kotlin
 when (status) {